Eystein-Thanisch/Drug-Shortage-CA-Analysis/README.md

 Finally, to reiterate the disclaimer on the homepage, this web app is for academic research only and should not be used to make any sort of commercial or medical decision.
 Consult a medical professional on all matters relating to your own or someone else's medication.

+#### Notebook Access
+A [notebook](https://github.com/Eystein-Thanisch/Drug-Shortage-CA-Analysis/blob/main/notebooks/drug_shortage_data_exploration.ipynb) for pulling the data used on the APP direct from the API is available if you wish to perform your own analysis.
+This notebook is designed to work in the context of this repo.

 ##### Further Reading
 In order to understand the data presented by DSCA, the information provided by [Drug Shortages Canada](https://www.drugshortagescanada.ca) and the
 [Drug Product Database](https://www.canada.ca/en/health-canada/services/drugs-health-products/drug-products/drug-product-database) should be studied closely.
 Otherwise, data from